limatheus/openshift-php-framework-stack/README.md

 # Openshift PHP Framework Stack

-This cartridge can be used as a base to develop PHP applications relying on PHP frameworks (such as the ZendFramework or Symfony, for example).
+This cartridge can be used as a base to develop PHP applications relying on PHP frameworks requiring Composer to download dependencies (such as the ZendFramework or Symfony, for example).

 ## Quick Start